misssrakiep/shoes_api/README.md

  ```
  npm install
 ```
-   * this command will install all neccessary dependancies declared in the package.Json file

- this will install all the dependencies required for the app to run
+   * this command will install all neccessary dependancies declared in the package.json file for the app to run
  * run command:
  ```
  nodemon